-Managing tenants for a rewarding real estate investment experience—— August 18, 2018
+Managing tenants for a rewarding real estate investment experience—— June 19, 2021

 “Stop being afraid of what could go wrong, and start being excited about what could go right” – Tony Robbins

 It would appear that when you speak with people who have invested in property, you will come in contact with quite a few that have some far from pleasant tales about tenants.
 Many of such people have rented out their houses to difficult tenants and in the process lost some of their expected returns from these real estate investments.
 In some cases, they have even had to go to court to regain possession of their property.

-One remembers receiving a call from a client who asked the question whether owning Real Estate for investment purpose (rental) was really worth it, after his tenant had failed to remit his rent on time at the first two anniversaries of the tenancy in the property, despite all the timely reminders sent to the tenant.
-Whilst developments such as these could be really discouraging, nevertheless when looked at especially from the point of being a store of value, the conclusion of many Investment managers is that; all things being equal, there is no better investment than landed property.
+One remembers receiving a call from a client who asked the question whether owning Real Estate for investment purposes (rental) was really worth it, after his tenant had failed to remit his rent on time at the first two anniversaries of the tenancy in the property, despite all the timely reminders sent to the tenant.
+Whilst developments such as these could be really discouraging, nevertheless when looked at especially from the point of being a store of value, the conclusion of many investment managers is that; all things being equal, there is no better investment than landed property.

 A senior legal practitioner once stated that one of the best ways to guard against getting into this type of difficult situation, is by ensuring careful tenant selection.
 A competent property manager is not all about letting out your property in a rush, but would lay a lot of emphasis on getting in the right tenant.
-A competent property manager would ensure a good tenant selection process, manage tenant relations, and take effective charge of maintenance/repair works coordination, rent collection and other aspects of property management a typical property owner is not adept at.
+A competent property manager would ensure a good tenant selection process, manage tenant relations proactively, and take effective charge of maintenance/repair works coordination, rent collection and other aspects of property management that a typical property owner is not adept at.

 Either way, it should be ensured that this is a step in the tenant selection process that is not skipped for any reason.
 In our experience, there have been some cases of prospects that say they are too busy to meet up with the property owner, his attorney or his property manager for a chat and seek to just pay the rent and collect the keys to the apartment.
-However, as one legal practitioner advised, “any prospective tenant that is too busy to have a meeting with the home owner or his/her property manager should be ruled out immediately as this is a red flag that gives an indication of possible relations with such a tenant further down the line”.
-In this wise, it would appear better to lose a prospect at an early stage than to loss income from your real estate investment after the prospect has taken possession of the property.
+However, as one legal practitioner advised, “any prospective tenant that is too busy to have a meeting with the homeowner or his/her property manager should be ruled out immediately as this is a red flag that gives an indication of possible relations with such a tenant further down the line”.
+In this wise, it would appear better to lose a prospect at an early stage than to lose income from your real estate investment after the prospect has taken possession of the property.